kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 {% include zakviewer.html Name="2022 1 8 Ninja run for teaching" ID="https://scratch.mit.edu/projects/625445737/" caption="Student M did some research to try to find a project that he liked and eventually decided on a project called Ninja run which he began to copy.
 Student Y decide to imitate him and they are going to continue to work on that for next week.
 This is the project they will try to make." %}

-{% include zakviewer.html Name="2022 1 8 Untitled-13 on Scratch" ID="https://scratch.mit.edu/projects/625378748/" caption="Student K1 started a falling snow project.
+{% include zakviewer.html Name="2022 1 8 Untitled-13" ID="https://scratch.mit.edu/projects/625378748/" caption="Student K1 started a falling snow project.
 She created sprites and began coding the falling objects." %}

-{% include zakviewer.html Name="2022 1 8 Untitled-12 on Scratch" ID="https://scratch.mit.edu/projects/624020074/" caption="She also made a project about randomly going to new positions.
+{% include zakviewer.html Name="2022 1 8 Untitled-12" ID="https://scratch.mit.edu/projects/624020074/" caption="She also made a project about randomly going to new positions.
 " %}

 Student K2 looked at gifs of minecraft cars and imported and modified them in the paint Editor.

-{% include zakviewer.html Name="2022 1 10 Untitled-62 on Scratch" ID="https://scratch.mit.edu/projects/625386184/editor" caption="" %}
+{% include zakviewer.html Name="2022 1 10 Untitled-62" ID="https://scratch.mit.edu/projects/625386184/editor" caption="" %}

-{% include zakviewer.html Name="2022 1 10 Untitled-61 on Scratch" ID="https://scratch.mit.edu/projects/625379666/editor" caption="" %}
+{% include zakviewer.html Name="2022 1 10 Untitled-61" ID="https://scratch.mit.edu/projects/625379666/editor" caption="" %}

 ScratchJr.
   : Student H and I worked on a ScratchJr.
 Breakfast project and we learned how to control message colors so that we can make the actions all happen in sequence.
 Then the project got wild with flying milk and rockets!